 Family (K-5th)

-Family of Faith
+Family Faith Formation

 St. Mary Catholic Faith Community made the switch from traditional classroom, child-only catechesis to the Family Formation model in the summer of 2023.
 Read on to learn more about this model and how we implement it at St. Mary.